microsoft/msphpsql/README.md

 5. To install the resulting build, run `nmake install` or just copy php_sqlsrv.dll and/or php_pdo_sqlsrv.dll to your PHP extension directory.

-This software has been compiled and tested under PHP 7.0.6 using the Visual C++ 2015 compiler.
+This software has been compiled and tested under PHP 7.0.7 using the Visual C++ 2015 compiler.

 ## Install

 ####Prerequisites

 - A Web server such as Internet Information Services (IIS) is required.
 Your Web server must be configured to run PHP
-- [Microsoft ODBC Driver 11][odbc]
+- [Microsoft ODBC Driver 11][odbc11] or [Microsoft ODBC Driver 13][odbc13]

 ####Enable the drivers